Back to The Mycelial Grimoire

 What Apps Are Bad At

 Mushrooms.
 No app is reliable for mushroom identification.
-The visual cues humans rely on (spore prints, smell, texture, microscopic features) aren’t fully captured by phone photos.
-Several mushroom-specific apps exist; none are good enough to bet your liver on.
+The cues a human leans on — spore prints, smell, the texture under a thumb, the features you need a microscope to see — do not survive the trip through a phone camera.
+Several mushroom-specific apps exist.
+None are good enough to bet your liver on.

 Look-alikes.
-Apps frequently confuse plants that experienced foragers distinguish easily.
+Apps routinely confuse plants that an experienced forager separates without thinking.
 Wild carrot and poison hemlock.
-False morels and true morels.
+False morels and true.
 Pokeweed berries and elderberries.
-The app may give you a confident wrong answer.
+The app will hand you a confident answer, and the confidence is the dangerous part.

 How I Actually Use Apps

-2. Cross-reference with a paper field guide for the region.
+2. Cross-reference against a paper field guide written for this region — for me that means the mid-Atlantic, deciduous hardwoods, ridge-and-valley ground.

-3. For anything I plan to eat that I’m not 100 percent sure of, post to iNaturalist and wait for community confirmation.
+3. For anything I intend to eat and am not fully certain of, post it to iNaturalist and local foraging Facebook groups and wait for a human to confirm.

 For more on the rest of the foraging toolkit, see our forager’s essential kit.